raspereza/HtoAA/4Tau/stat/README.md

 )
 ```

-## Running impacts and pull
+## Running impacts and pulls

-Pulls and impacts of nuisance parameters on the signal are computed with the script
+Pulls and impacts of nuisance parameters are computed with the script
 [RunImpacts.bash](https://github.com/raspereza/HtoAA/blob/main/4Tau/stat/RunImpacts.bash), which requires two input parameters: data taking period (or `Run2`) and mass point, for exampl
 ```
 ./RunImpacts.bash Run2 10